seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 spot index, and the basis is the difference.

-**Consequence 4 — coverage is 25/28 permanently.** Every statistical statement built on the journal is a statement about 25 assets.
+**Consequence 4 — coverage is 25/28 permanently.** Every statistical statement built on the journal or on the day-range measure is a statement about 25 assets.
 Closing that gap would require a second price source bought for three rows.

-Reversed if Binance relists XMR or LIT on spot with real volume — and since TZ-15 that is no longer a `tokens[]` edit plus this paragraph.
-The «РИСК ВЫНОСА» caption states the coverage as a static «25 спотовым монетам» (§3.17), and section M of `exhaustion_bench.js` pins that caption as one exact string, so the reversal is four moves in one change: `tokens[]`, this paragraph, that literal and that expectation.
-The gate is red until all four move together, which is the safe direction — a declaration and the sentence describing it cannot drift apart quietly (inv.
+Reversed if Binance relists XMR or LIT on spot with real volume — and since TZ-15 that is four moves in one change, not two: `tokens[]`, this paragraph, the static «25 спотовым монетам» in the §3.17 caption, and the exact-string expectation section M pins it with.
+The gate stays red until all four move together, which is the safe direction — a declaration and the sentence describing it cannot drift apart quietly (inv.
 20, 50).
-The count in the caption is a code site of the coverage in everything but syntax.
+The count in that caption is a code site of the coverage in everything but syntax.

 ### 3.15 Catalyst registry — `catalysts.json`